Locally Consistent Parsing for Text Indexing in Small Space: Introduction

+The technique is similar to previous algorithms as~\cite{CM07}, however, this is the first implementation where the recursive construction does not use any randomness and also does not require $\Omega(n)$ working space.
+Another previous algorithm that uses similar techniques is by Fischer et al.~\cite{FIK16} which also consider the $\LCE$ and $\SST$ problems using the Locally Consistent Parsing.
+However, the model of computation considered in~\cite{FIK16} is weaker, where in addition to the $\O(\frac n\tau)$ working space, the algorithm may also edit the space of the input, as long as the algorithm recovers the original input at the end of the construction.
+While in~\cite{FIK16} the usage of the Locally Consistent Parsing technique is involved, and a lot of effort is invested in merging parsing of different parts of the text, in our algorithm we introduce a space- and time-efficient implementation of the parsing for the whole text.

 \paragraph{Compute $\LCE$ query using the selected positions.} Given the partitioning of $S$ induced by the selected positions, we define for any two indices $i',j'$ which are beginning of some blocks, the longest common block-prefix as the largest $\ell'$ such that $S[i'..i'+\ell'-1]=S[j'..j'+\ell'-1]$ and all the blocks that compose the two substrings are exactly the same.
-In order to compute this length, we create a new string $S'$ by converting each block into a unique letter.
-To detect repeated occurrences of the same block, and give them the same letter, we sort the blocks in linear time using a technique of~\cite{GK17}.
-The result string is of length $\O(\frac n\tau)$ and this is also the alphabet size, so we build a suffix tree of this string in $\O(\frac n\tau)$ time and space.
-Using this suffix tree, it is easy to compute the value of $\ell'$ in constant time.
+In order to compute this length, we create a new string $S'$ by converting each block into a unique symbol.
+To detect repeated occurrences of the same block, and give them the same symbol, we sort the blocks in linear time using a technique from~\cite{GK17}.
+The result string is of length $\O(\frac n\tau)$ and the alphabet size is also $\O(\frac n\tau)$, so the algorithm builds the suffix tree of this string in $\O(\frac n\tau)$ time and space.
+Using this suffix tree augmented with an LCA data structure, one can compute the value of $\ell'$ in constant time.